top of page

 Real-World Example

-You break free from a grab.
-Instead of engaging further, you run toward a store entrance and call for help.
+If you break free from a grab, run toward a store entrance and call for help instead of engaging further.

 How to Practice the 5 Principles